The last thing you want as you’re showing your best friend that crazy holiday photo.

 What does that mean?

-Time machine backs up your changes.
+Time machine backs up only your changes.
 And when you’re ready to restore it recreates your Mac back to the time in point you’ve chosen from the backup.

 5. Click On The ‘Options’ Button.